StreetStrider/fluh/readme.md

 * When Bud acquire value it propagates it to *effects* and *dependents*.
 If Bud already has value, newly created effects and dependents will be notified immediately with that value.
 * Effects run after all dependents had been updated, so, from effects' perspective the graph's all current values change atomically and are always in a consistent state.
-* All schema is sync by default, but you are free to use async operators (defer, delay, raf) or create your own (like throttle, debounce, nextTick…).
+* Data graph is sync by default, but you are free to use async operators (defer, delay, raf) or create your own (like throttle, debounce, nextTick…).
+* Data graph is multicast — multiple dependencies does not create copies of the source and are just subscribed to that single source.
+It also solves [diamond problem](#atomic-updates) for you.
 * Data graph is optimized for static usage, however, you can create new streams dynamically.
 Streams' disposal triggered by emitting `End` on a stream.
 If `End` is received, ordering is cleaned from terminated stream as well as certain streams' cross-references, which opens a way for a garbage collection.
 Streams that are both terminated and non-referenced by user become able to be garbage collected.
 In static graph memory consumption would remain on a stable level.
 * Can be pure or impure, depending on the usage.